 Sitting on the equator, Ecuador is located on the northern Pacific coast of South America.
 Ecuador shares a border with Colombia to the north and Peru to the south and east.

 Ecuador is one of the poorest countries in Latin America.
-Over eight percent of workers are unemployed and about 35 percent live below the poverty line.

-Third pass.
-Sitting on the equator, Ecuador is located on the northern Pacific coast of South America.
-Ecuador shares a border with Colombia to the north and Peru to the south and east.

-Ecuador is one of the poorest countries in Latin America.
-Over 8 percent of workers are unemployed, and about 35 percent live below the poverty line.
+The poverty rate is about 32 percent.